 In-camera guide, entry-level price, and simplicity of use make this a solid camera.
 Produces images with good quality and a good mix of simple and advanced features.

-A mid-size camera that offers excellent quality and works well as a beginner camera.
-Useful features including WiFi connectivity, good ISO performance, and GPS.
+A mid-sized camera that offers excellent quality and works well as a beginner camera.
+Useful features include WiFi connectivity, good ISO performance, and GPS.
 The 3-inch LCD touchscreen is responsive.

 No 4K video, which disappointed some users.
 The number of settings may be intimidating for beginners.

-An on-screen "feature guide" helps newbies understand the various camera modes and settings; it also connects to Android devices so you can use a phone as a remote control.
+An on-screen "feature guide" helps newbies understand the various camera modes and settings.
+It also connects to Android devices so you can use a phone as a remote control.
 Crisp images via the 24.1-megapixel APS-C CMOS sensor.

 Integrated WiFi only works with mobile devices, not PCs.
 The hot shoe can only be used with Canon accessories.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Canon makes some of the best DSLR cameras on the market.
 If you are looking for a large, capable camera for professional use or just to take on a trip, their lineup of DSLR models is definitely something to check out.
 With so many options, you might not know where to start.

 Choosing the right Canon camera comes down to deciding what specifications and features you want.
 Each camera comes in one of two sensor sizes: APS-C and full frame.
 Beyond determining the size of the photos you can take, the sensor size also influences the overall resolution, image quality, and low-light capabilities of the camera.

 We've done the research to help you find the best Canon DSLR camera.
 Read on to check out our handy guide to learn about some of the most important features and specs you need to consider before buying your own camera.